Twizwei/awesome-visual-fashion-ai/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A repo about visual fashion AI.
-This is repo is inspired by [Ayushi Dalmia](https://github.com/ayushidalmia/awesome-fashion-ai) and [Tzu-Heng Lin](https://github.com/lzhbrian/Cool-Fashion-Papers).
+This repo is inspired by [Ayushi Dalmia](https://github.com/ayushidalmia/awesome-fashion-ai) and [Tzu-Heng Lin](https://github.com/lzhbrian/Cool-Fashion-Papers).
 Note that the areas might be overlapped.

 ## Contents